JunweiLiang/Object_Detection_Tracking/TRAINING.md

 --flip_image --load_from COCO-MaskRCNN-R101FPN1x.npz --skip_first_eval --best_first -1 --show_loss_period 1000 \
 --loss_me_step 50 --ignore_vars fastrcnn/outputs --wd 0.0001 --use_dilation --use_frcnn_class_agnostic
 ```
+You can change `--gpu 4` and `--im_batch_size 4` if you have a multi-GPU machine.
+Note that it is a [known bug](https://github.com/tensorflow/tensorflow/issues/23458) in tf 1.13 that you would see all 4 gpu memory allocated even if you set gpu to 2.

 ## Testing
 - Download the videos from [ActEV](https://actev.nist.gov/) or the dataset you wish to test on and extract all the frames into the following format: `validation_frames/${videoname}/${videoname}_F_%08d.jpg`.